XTP3/Serenade/README.md

 # Serenade
 A self-hosted Discord music bot for YouTube made using Node.js.
+After repeatedly dealing with unstable, broken, generally dysfunctional, and paywalled Discord bots just to be able to play YouTube audio in Discord, I decided to just make my own by using ffmpeg and youtube-dl.
+Ideally, this choice of technology should make it both easier to maintain as well as less likely to frequently break.

 ## Usage
 Playing/Enqueueing: ```!play <youtubeURL>```